Leonard Bernstein: 1918–1935: Early life and family

-Bernstein was born in Lawrence, Massachusetts, to Jewish parents of Russian/ Ukrainian heritage, Jennie (née Resnick) and Samuel Joseph Bernstein, both immigrants to the United States from Rivne, Russian Empire (now in Ukraine).
+Leonard Bernstein was born on August 25, 1918, in Lawrence, Massachusetts.
+He was of Jewish descent.
+His mother, Jennie, and his father, Samuel Joseph Bernstein, were both immigrants to the United States.

+His father came from Rovensky Uyezd in the Russian Empire (present-day Ukraine).
+Samuel was born in 1892 in an ultra-Orthodox Jewish shtetl and wanted to become a rabbi, but after he was called up for military service, he left Russia for the United States in 1908 and initially worked at the Fulton Fish Market in New York City.
+Jennie was born in Russia in 1898 and arrived in the United States in 1905; she later worked at the woolen mills in Lawrence.

 His grandmother insisted that his first name officially be Louis, but his parents always called him Leonard.
 He legally changed his name to Leonard when he was 16.
-To his friends and many others, he was simply known as "Lenny."
+To his friends and many others, he was simply known as "Lenny".

 His mother had moved in with her parents, in Lawrence, toward the end of her pregnancy with Leonard, her first child.
 Since he was sickly as an infant, he stayed there until he was strong enough for him and his mother to join his father in Boston.
 There, the boy attended the William Lloyd Garrison School and then the Boston Latin School, where he and classmate Lawrence F. Ebb wrote the class song.
 When Leonard was 15, the family moved to nearby Newton, Massachusetts.

 Samuel became a wealthy man as the owner of the Samuel J. Bernstein Hair Company, which, in the 1920s and 1930s, held the exclusive distribution rights for the Frederick's Permanent Wave Machine.

+In Leonard's early years, his main exposure to music was on Friday nights at Congregation Mishkan Tefila in the Roxbury neighborhood of Boston.
+Its innovative rabbi, Herman H. Rubenovitz, introduced organ music and a mixed choir to New England's Jewish congregations.
+He also recruited a distinguished European cantor, Izso Glickstein, whom Leonard described as his favorite cantor.
+Glickstein was Burton Bernstein's godfather.
+Burton described Glickstein as a cantor who could have been an opera singer.